Quantemplate Integrate takes raw input data and processes it via a transformation pipeline to produce cleansed output data.

 This video shows you how to get started creating and running pipelines.
 For more detailed video walk-throughs, see Tutorials.

 formats such as spreadsheets, and transforms them into harmonised, structured data tables.

-represented as a set of headers at the top of a table.
+Columns are the field names, represented as a set of headers at the top of a table.

-of related data values, with one value for each column, usually represented as
+Rows are collections of related data values, with one value for each column, usually represented as horizontal rows in Quantemplate.

-to configures batch processing actions across multiple datasets.
-This allows you to quickly cleanse and harmonise data at scale,
+Unlike spreadsheet tools such as Excel, Quantemplate Integrate applies a rules-based approach to configure batch processing actions across multiple datasets.
+This allows you to build repeatable processes to cleanse and harmonise data at scale.

 Because it's built for defining data processing rules, Quantemplate Integrate does not allow:

 A pipeline is a data transformation process built for a set of input datasets, transforming them to a desired set of output datasets.
 A pipeline comprises:

 Raw data for cleansing is uploaded directly via the inputs interface.
 Quantemplate supports data in XLS, XLSX, CSV and GZipped CSV formats.
 Cleansed data such as other pipeline outputs or reference codes can be stored in the Data tab and connected to a pipeline.

 Data transformations are sequenced and configured via stages and operations.
 Stages are structural components with a defined number of input and output datasets, whilst operations are individual transformation process, grouped together in a transform stage.
 See Stages and operations for more details.